 Apps and online account management

 Combine your payments

-Currently only available in the US, products such as the Plastc card are an example of a smartcard that can be used to combine all of your accounts (from debits cards, credit cards, gift cards and more) on the one card.
+Currently only available in the US, products such as the Plastic card are an example of a smartcard that can be used to combine all of your accounts (from debits cards, credit cards, gift cards and more) on the one card.
 Equipped with a touch screen on the card, you enter a security screen and then swipe left or right to select the card you want to use.
-You just use the Plastc app to enter the details of the cards you’d like to use.
+You just use the Plastic app to enter the details of the cards you’d like to use.
 So on the one card, you could redeem a gift voucher, make a big ticket purchase on your credit card and withdraw cash from an ATM with your debit card.

 If you lose the card, you can use the app to lock it and wipe your card and then resync it if you find the card again.

 Put a ring on it with the Visa-powered payment ring

 During the 2016 Rio olympics, US athletes were gifted with a variety of Visa-powered wearables including the sweat and water-resistant Swatch Bellamy wearable watch and a Visa-based payment ring to make contactless payments.
 These wearables used NFC technology to make payments in the same way your PayWave-enabled card or mobile would.